Susanne Roosing

 PROJECTS

-Foundation Fighting Blindness USA Project Program Award Splice Modulation to Treat Inherited Retinal Diseases
+Foundation Fighting Blindness USA Project Program Award Splice Modulation to Treat Inherited Retinal Diseases (project completed)

 Through a 5-year program award from FFB USA, we are searching for deep-intronic variants in genes associated with autosomal recessive retinal dystrophies in patients that carry one causal coding variant.
 Non-coding variants can create new splice sites or activate cryptic splice sites and thereby result in the inclusion of a pseudoexon into the mRNA.
 In addition, we will be searching for cis-regulatory variants that have an effect on transcription.
 Candidate disease variants will be tested in vitro using sophisticated splicing vectors and HEK293T transfections.
 For selected cases, somatic cells of patients will be reprogrammed into induced pluripotent stem cells which will be differentiated to photoreceptor precursor cells (PPCs).
 Mutation- or gene-specific RT-PCR will be performed to validate RNA splicing defects.